cyberark/secrets-provider-for-k8s/CONTRIBUTING.md

 #### Integration testing

-You can run integrations in different environment- local, demo, docker with either OSS or DAP deployments.
-All you need to do is run `./bin/test_integration` with the proper flags.

-Run on docker: `--docker`

-Run demo: `--demo`

-Run locally: no flag is supplied
+Our integration tests can be run against either a GKE / Openshift remote cluster.
+To do so, run `./bin/start` and add the proper flags.

-Additionally, concatenate `--dap` to the command to deploy DAP.
-By default, the integration tests run OSS, so no flag is needed.
+To deploy OSS / DAP, add the `--oss` / `--dap` flags to the above command.
+By default, the integration tests run OSS, so no flag is required.

-For example, to deploy DAP locally, run  `./bin/test_integration --dap` or on docker `./bin/test_integration --docker --dap`
+To deploy on GKE / Openshift, add `--gke` / `--oc311` / `oc310`.
+By default, the integration tests run on a GKE cluster, so no flag is required.

+For example:

+- Deploy OSS on GKE, run  `./bin/start --oss --gke`
+- Deploy DAP on Openshift, run  `./bin/start --dap --oc311`

-When contributing new intregration tests, perform the following:
+When contributing new integration tests, perform the following:

 1. Navigate to the `test/test_case` folder

 1. Create a new test file with filename prefix `TEST_ID_<HIGHEST_NUMBER>_<TEST_NAME>`